Chapter 6.04

 The animal control officer, upon receiving any animal, shall make a complete registry, entering the breed, color and sex of such animal and whether licensed.
 If licensed, they shall enter the name and address of the owner, and the number of the license tag.

-Not later than two working days after the impounding of any animal at a city of Sultan facility, the owner shall be notified, or if the owner of the animal is unknown, written notice shall be posted for three days at the Sultan City Hall and/or Sultan Post Office describing the animal and the place and time of taking.
+Not later than two working days after the impounding of any animal at a city of Sultan or contracted facility, the owner shall be notified, or if the owner of the animal is unknown, written notice shall be posted on the city of Sultan’s official website and/or social media platforms describing the animal and the place and time of taking.
 The owner of any animal so impounded may reclaim such animal upon payment of the license fee, if unpaid, and all costs and charges incurred by the city for impounding and maintenance of the animal.
 (Ord.
+1411-24 § 1; Ord.
 1036-09 § 2 (Exh.
 A))

 6.04.120 Redemption, destruction or adoption of unlicensed animals.

 The owner of any animal impounded at a city of Sultan facility may reclaim such animal upon payment of the license fee, if unpaid, and all costs and charges incurred by the city for impounding and maintenance of the animal.
 (Ord.
+1411-24 § 2; Ord.
 1036-09 § 2 (Exh.
 A))

 6.04.130 Impounded animals – Adoption conditions.